OASE interns gain hands-on experience helping an Oregon business reach their pollution prevention goals.

 • a final detailed project report, following OASE's outline

-• a case study summarizing the project for an external audience
+• a success story summarizing the project for an external audience

 • a presentation of project results to be delivered to the project team, business management, and external partners